damianooldoni/sovon/README.md

 See https://inbo.github.io/cr-birding/

+Patch after final export is not included in webpage, but is still rendered as html, download [patch.html](https://github.com/inbo/cr-birding/blob/master/docs/patch.html) from `./docs` folder.

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files and directories indicated with `GENERATED` should not be edited manually.